flow-project/flow/tutorials/README.md

 https://berkeleyflow.readthedocs.io/en/latest/) helpful.
 The content of each exercise is as follows:

-**Tutorial 1:** Running sumo simulations in Flow.
+**Tutorial 1:** Running SUMO simulations in Flow.

 **Tutorial 2:** Running RLlib experiments for mixed-autonomy traffic.

 **Tutorial 3:** Running rllab experiments for mixed-autonomy traffic.

-**Tutorial 4:** Saving and visualizing resuls from non-RL simulations and testing simulations in the presence of an rllib/rllab agent.
+**Tutorial 4:** Saving and visualizing resuls from non-RL simulations and testing simulations in the presence of an RLlib/rllab agent.

 **Tutorial 5:** Creating custom scenarios.